European Union: Executive branch

-The European Union executive branch is organized as a directorial system, where the executive power is jointly exercised by several people.
+The Union's executive branch is organised as a directorial system, where the executive power is jointly exercised by several people.
 The executive branch consists of the European Council and European Commission.

-The European Council sets the broad political direction to the EU.
-It convenes at least four times a year and comprises the president of the European Council (presently Charles Michel), the president of the European Commission and one representative per member state (either its head of state or head of government).
-The high representative of the union for foreign affairs and security policy (presently Josep Borrell) also takes part in its meetings.
+The European Council sets the broad political direction of the Union.
+It convenes at least four times a year and comprises the president of the European Council (presently António Costa), the president of the European Commission and one representative per member state (either its head of state or head of government).
+The high representative of the union for foreign affairs and security policy (presently Kaja Kallas) also takes part in its meetings.
 Described by some as the union's "supreme political leadership", it is actively involved in the negotiation of treaty changes and defines the EU's policy agenda and strategies.
 Its leadership role involves solving disputes between member states and the institutions, and to resolving any political crises or disagreements over controversial issues and policies.
 It acts as a "collective head of state" and ratifies important documents (for example, international agreements and treaties).
 Tasks for the president of the European Council are ensuring the external representation of the EU, driving consensus and resolving divergences among member states, both during meetings of the European Council and over the periods between them.
 The European Council should not be mistaken for the Council of Europe, an international organisation independent of the EU and based in Strasbourg.